JeevendraS/DSA_python/README.md

 A heap is a specialized tree-based data structure that satisfies the heap property.
 In a min-heap, for every node \( i \), the value of the parent node is less than or equal to the value of its children nodes.
 In a max-heap, the value of the parent node is greater than or equal to the value of its children nodes.
 Heaps are commonly used to implement priority queues and heapsort algorithms.

+what is binary tree structure
+A binary tree is a hierarchical data structure in which each node has at most two children, referred to as the left child and the right child.
+This tree structure is commonly used in computer science for organizing and storing data efficiently.
+Key Characteristics of a Binary Tree Structure

+Root Node: The topmost node in the tree from which all other nodes are descended.
+Parent and Child Nodes: Each node (excluding the root) has one parent node and can have at most two child nodes.
+Left and Right Child: The two child nodes are typically designated as the left child and the right child.
+Traversal: Binary trees can be traversed in different ways, such as in-order, pre-order, and post-order traversal.

+Types of Binary Trees

+Full Binary Tree: A binary tree in which each node has either 0 or 2 children.
+Complete Binary Tree: A binary tree in which all levels are completely filled except possibly for the last level, which is filled from left to right.
+Perfect Binary Tree: A binary tree in which all interior nodes have two children and all leaves have the same depth or same level.

+Applications of Binary Trees

+Data Storage: Binary trees are used in databases and file systems for efficient storage and retrieval of data.
+Sorting and Searching: Binary search trees are used for quick searching and sorting of data.
+Expression Trees: Binary trees are used to represent expressions in compilers and evaluation of arithmetic expressions.

+In summary, a binary tree structure is a fundamental concept in computer science and is widely used for organizing and manipulating data efficiently.